Jatin215/Stock-Analysis-and-Price-Prediction-for-Indian-Equities/README.md

 5.)
 How much value do we put at risk by investing in a particular stock?

 6.)
 How can we attempt to predict future stock behavior?
-(Predicting the closing price stock price of Reliance Industries Limited using LSTM)
+(Predicting the closing stock price of Reliance Industries Limited using LSTM)